 Lt.
 Steve Knight of the Sheriff’s Office reports the HCSO has been busy with scoundrels and skullduggery, issuing no less than four releases of mayhem yesterday.
-We appreciate their efforts of apprehending scofflaws and keeping the public informed of criminal activity in
+We appreciate their efforts of apprehending scofflaws and keeping the public informed of criminal

 In addition to yesterday’s Gambling with Strangers post (it’s rare when the Sheriff’s Office puts out a 900-word release), HCSO’s Lt.
 Knight also reported the following incidents:

 On November 16 at approximately 5 p.m., the Humboldt County Sheriff’s Office received a call regarding a stabbing that just occurred in the 19000 block of Highway 36 in Carlotta.
 When the deputy arrived he met with the 42-year-old male victim at his residence.